PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Experiments

 \textbf{Analysis:} To thoroughly evaluate robustness, we applied large input forces in several scenes to induce substantial object deformations and motions, challenging the capacity to accurately simulate intense physical dynamics.
 As shown in Tab.~\ref{tab:comp_real}, our method achieves the highest average scores for both physical-realism and photo-realism, significantly outperforming the baseline methods on the real-world dataset.
 Specifically, our method is the only method achieving scores above 3, while all baseline methods fall below this threshold.
+And our method achieves the lowest ECMS as shown in Tab.~\ref{tab:comp_real_ecms}, indicating more plausible motion.
 The results underscore the limitations of existing methods in capturing complex physical interactions under challenging scenarios.

 The qualitative results in Fig.~\ref{fig:comp_real} further illustrate the advantages of our method.
 Even under high-force conditions, our approach produces realistic and stable simulations, capturing both material deformation and dynamic interactions with greater fidelity compared to the baselines.
 These results highlight the robustness and adaptability of our method for scenes involving diverse materials and large motions, demonstrating the effectiveness of integrating multi-modal foundation models with optical flow-guided optimization.

-More detailed visual comparisons can be found in the supplementary material.
+Additional implementation details are provided in Appendix~\ref{sec:supp_implement}, and more visual comparisons are available in Appendix~\ref{sec:supp_syn_real}.